Frequently Asked Questions

 - I am a degree candidate.
 How do I register?

 - Our student registration database will open in February 1, 2018.
 On that date a link will be provided on our student registration webpage.

 - How do I select my faculty presenter?

-- Upon registering for commencement, doctoral students may request one or two faculty members to present and hood them on stage.
+- Upon registering for commencement, doctoral students may request one faculty member to present and hood them on stage.